 Normal inhaled amikacin can be inefficient in treating NTM-PD, as the bacteria can produce a negatively-charged substance that can attract and trap the positively charged amikacin before it can reach the bacteria.

 Arikayce uses liposomes to bypass this.
 Liposomes are microscopic phospholipid spheres that contain water, and in Arikayce, the water-soluble amikacin can be contained at high concentrations inside the liposome.
 Insmed’s liposomal technology is designed to deliver amikacin directly to the site of infection in the lungs for immediate treatment and to maintain the antibiotic locally in the lungs over time.

-In recent years, non-tuberculosis mycobacterium pulmonary disease (NTM-PD) has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate and mortality rate, and people with chronic pulmonary conditions like bronchiectasis are particularly susceptible.
+In recent years, NTM-PD has come to represent a high risk in terms of its incidence, prevalence, hospitalization rate, and mortality rate, and people with chronic pulmonary conditions like bronchiectasis are particularly susceptible.
 NTM-PD symptoms often overlap with those of the underlying disease, so that NTM-PD is often diagnosed at a later stage.
 Treatments that might address this disease, especially at earlier stages, are of growing interest.

 Bronchiectasis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.